mShaw703/Secreted-Proteins/README.md

 # Databases
 For **Compartments**: <http://compartments.jensenlab.org/Downloads> use the knowledge channel, humans <br>
 For **Protein Atlas**: <http://www.proteinatlas.org/about/download> use the Subcellular Location Data <br>
-For **LOCATE**: <http://locate.imb.uq.edu.au/downloads.shtml> use the Homo sapiens Locate dataset. <br>
-**Edit: LOCATE was never used as a source, data may be too out of date, last update Nov.
-2008** <br>
 New database **MetazSecKB**: <http://bioinformatics.ysu.edu/secretomes/animal/index.php>

 ## Compartments
-When going through Compartments dataset, there were several terms that may have been referring to a secreted protein.
-Filtered through the terms and narrowed it down to a few to compile a list of possible secreted proteins.
-Terms used for compartments: 'Vesicle', 'Secretory', 'Extracellular'.
-'Golgi' and 'ER' were also used but after review of the terms that came from searching the two key words; 'ER to Golgi' was determined to be the best possible search term. <br>
-**Edit: Determined that using only the term ***"Extracellular"*** was enough to find all potentially secreted proteins.
-Other terms shouldnt be needed if secreted would have been duplicated in the Extracellular list.
-For the other list of transmembrane proteins only two terms were used ***"Transmembrane"*** and ***"Receptor complex"*** .**
+When going through Compartments dataset, it was determined that using only the term ***"Extracellular"*** was enough to find all potentially secreted/extracellular proteins.
+Other terms shouldnt be needed, the terms would be duplicated in the Extracellular list.
+For the other list of transmembrane proteins, two terms were used ***"Plasma membrane"*** and ***"Cell Surface"*** .**

 <br>

 ## Protein Atlas
-When going through data from the Protein Atlas data base.
-Data was recieved from website as a CSV file.
-I extracted only the validated genes, in this case however supported may also be a good option.
-My reasoning was base off the definition for each score given here -> <http://www.proteinatlas.org/about/assays+annotation>.
-Removed several other columns in file that either did not include data or that had irrelevant data to the project.
+When going through data from the Protein Atlas data base, each term in the ***"Reliability"*** column was given a number score of 1 - 4 based off the definition for each reliability term given from the protein atlas database -> <http://www.proteinatlas.org/about/assays+annotation>.

 Once a data frame was created that contained all the well supported locations, began filtering through terms as was done with the compartments data base, trying to follow a similar pattern.
 Start by filtering for ***"Cell Junctions"*** and ***"Vesicles"*** for the extracellular list and ***"Plasma Membrane"*** for the transmembrane list.
-Only three terms used for this database.

 <br>